hasanmoudud/geocompr/main.md

 By default it uses the Visvalingam algorithm, which overcomes some limitations of the Douglas-Peucker algorithm [@visvalingam_line_1993].
 <!-- https://bost.ocks.org/mike/simplify/ -->
 The following code chunk uses this function to simplify `us_states2163`.
-The result has only 1% of the vertices of the input (set using the argument `keep`) but its number of objects remains intact because we set `keep_shapes = TRUE`^[Simplification of multipolygon objects could remove small internal polygons, even if the `keep_shapes` argument is set to TRUE.
+The result has only 1% of the vertices of the input (set using the argument `keep`) but its number of objects remains intact because we set `keep_shapes = TRUE`:^[
+Simplification of multipolygon objects cane remove small internal polygons, even if the `keep_shapes` argument is set to TRUE.
 To prevent this, you need to set `explode = TRUE`.
-This option converts all mutlipolygons into separate polygons before its simplification.]:
+This option converts all mutlipolygons into separate polygons before its simplification.
+]

 ```r